Hascosay

 Hascosay (Hascosay; Old Norse "Hafskotsey") is a small island lying between Yell and Fetlar in the Shetland Islands, Scotland.

 Geography and geology

 The island's rock is coarse micaceous gneiss.

-The island has several pools, but the fresh water in them is frequently contaminated by salt spray.

-The area of Hascosay is just over 1 sqmi.
+It has several pools, but the fresh water in them is frequently contaminated by salt spray.
+Its area is just over 1 sqmi.

 History

 The population of the island was 42 in 1841, but had shrunk to thirteen within a decade.
 In 1871, the population numbered 4, and in 1881, the island was uninhabited.
-The laird, Arthur Nicholson, who had bought it had "cleared" parts of Fetlar, and it is possible that the islanders removed themselves in anticipation of a possible future forcible eviction by this landowner.
+The laird, Arthur Nicolson, who had bought it had "cleared" parts of Fetlar, and it is possible that the islanders removed themselves in anticipation of a possible future forcible eviction by this landowner.

 Wildlife

 The island is designated as a Special Area of Conservation on account of its largely undisturbed blanket bog habitat.
 It is also home to a population of otters.